WeiChienHsu/Java_Practice/998_Merge_Sort/README.md

 - Then, merge all separate number together by comparing two final arraies with each other.
+- By using aCur pointer and bCur pointer to choose the less number pushing into array.
+- You might face four situtions
+* Chosen all a area numbers already.
+* Chosen all b area numbers already.
+* Pointed number in a > b.
+* Pointed number in b > a.

 ```java
 private static void merge(int[] arr, int[] helper, int aStart, int aEnd, int bEnd) {
     // Copy arr from aStart to bEnd